ceydacaylak/Time-Series-Analysis-of-Import-Export-Price-Indexes-Central-South-America/README.md

 # Time Series Analysis of Import/Export Price Indexes: Central/South America

 This is a project for Time Series Analysis course at METU.
-The data that is used for this project can be found [here.](https://data.nasdaq.com/data/BLSN/EIUIH14243-importexport-price-indexes-centralsouth-america-dec-2009100) All of the analysis are conducted using R Studio with version 4.0.4.
+The data that is used for this project can be found [here.](https://data.nasdaq.com/data/BLSN/EIUIH14243-importexport-price-indexes-centralsouth-america-dec-2009100)

 ## Steps in the Project: